Reiki in the age of the Pandemic

 The current situation around COVID-19 is a very good reminder to remain vigilant about infection control and hygiene.

-While we know Reiki helps boost our wellbeing, we should always be responsible if offering hands-on Reiki.
-Observe social distancing rules, hands must be clean – wash your hands regularly with soap and water for 20 seconds; do not place hands directly on bare skin; use clean linen on treatment tables for every client.
-Wipe down exposed surfaces between clients using a mild disinfectant as well.
-If you or your client are feeling unwell, cancel or postpone the session.
+While we know Reiki helps boost our wellbeing, we should always be responsible in our professional and personal capacity.
+Observe social distancing rules, hands must be clean – wash your hands regularly with soap and water for at least 20 seconds, cancel or postpone face to face treatments.
 Offer distant healing sessions.

 For the latest advice, information and resources, go to the Australia Government Department of Health website: www.health.gov.au.